ozchamo/YAKKO/README.md

 - Access to the internet
 - RHEL/Fedora as the base installed operating system ("Server with GUI" is convenient, and then YAKKO gives you a working cluster)
 - Ports 80 and 443 available (to pass through to your applications in OpenShift)
+- OpenShift is RAM hungry, so your results may vary - the below are bare minimums:
     - 24GB+ RAM for a single node cluster (good luck though and note that your ability to run apps will be impaired, recommended is 32GB.
-- 32GB+ RAM for a 1 master + 1 worker cluster
     - 48GB+ for multi-node clusters (3 master compact cluster)
     - 64GB+ for full-HA clusters (3 masters, 2 workers - more than 2 and you may need more memory)
 - 2.5GB of disk space for the install files (YAKKO will accumulate older OpenShift versions so keep an eye on the "images" directory within the directory where it resides)
 - SSD class storage with capacity as follows:
-    - 3 masters require 120GB EACH
-    - worker nodes require additional 120GB each
+    - 120GB per node (masters or workers) - a typical 3+2 cluster would require 600GB, but as VMs are sparse, you can get away with less
     - you can tweak the disk sizes if you must - edit YAKKO and look for MASTERDISKSIZE and WORKERDISKSIZE OR use a template (see 'yakko buildfromtemplate')
     - the above are the published requirements, in reality ~80GB per node should be sufficient
 - For older versions of OpenShift, YAKKO will not adjust these values down.
 They are in tune with the latest version unless you change them or use a template